 Use Duck Duck Go or the new kid on the block Brave Search as your search engine.
 Neither of these search engines collects or sells your search histories.
 They both share the same drawback, at least for now on some very technical information the results can be lacking.
 For me when this happens, I have a Firefox browser configured with Google as the main search engine, and I finish my search from there.

 5. Internet Browser.
 Your browser, and how you use it can literally hemorrhage information to Big Tech, scammers, hackers, and so on.
 When you are using a “Free” browser from Big Tech, remember the browser is not the product, you are.

 There are a number of browsers now that do a great job of keeping you and your searches from being tracked (as well as doing some adblocking).
 My favorite browser is Brave.
 Yes, it’s from the same people that developed the Brave Search Engine.
 The Brave browser uses Chrome’s engine, but from there on the browser remains Google-Free.
 Here are some of its features (if you are having trouble reading this graphic, right-click on it, and in the drop-down box, select open in new tab.

 For more information about the Brave Browser click HERE.

 6. Browser Plugins.
-From my modest website development experience, I have learned that the fewer plugins you use, the safer you are.
+I have learned from my modest website development experience that the fewer plugins you use, the safer you are.
 This same concept carries over to web browsers.
 That Free plugin you installed can pack code that will have it gathering information on you from your web searches, and might even be picking up the passwords you use to access accounts you use on the Internet.

 I use only three plugins.
 One is for my password manager, one for my VPN, and Privacy Badger (a plugin that disallows any visible or invisible 3rd party scripts or images that appear to be tracking me even after receiving a Do Not Track header from my browser).
 For more information about Privacy Badger, click HERE.